stctai/spenzoo-db/README.md

 # CS5200 Project 1

-Application name: Spenzoo
+### Application name: Spenzoo

-Team member: YuHan Chi, Tzu-Chi Tai
+### Team member: YuHan Chi, Tzu-Chi Tai

-Project proposal: Implenting a database for an expense tracking app
+### Project proposal: Implenting a database for an expense tracking app including the following features:

+- CRUD user expenses with customizable details, i.e. date, amount, category, desciption, etc..
+- Users can create multiple accounts to better record the payment method used for each transaction.
+For example, an account named BofA will include all the expenses paid with a Bank of America Credit Card.
+- User can set periodical budgets for themselves, with a desired starting date and the duration of the budget cycle.
+- The percentage of each expense is set to 100% by default.
+However, if the user is sharing the bill with other users, manually type in the percentage he/she is paying to split the bill among friends.
+- User can view their expenses grouped over categories, period of time, or account.

+### Installation

+1. Clone the repository
+2. `npm install`
+3. `npm start`
+4. Provide user info to create user
+5. Linked user ID to budget ID
+6. Click button to delete data

 ![](B.%20UML%20Class%20Diagram.png)